- Grandparent and Grandchild Summer Wellness Day Camps

 This is an opportunity for individual and peer learning, formal computer instruction, socialization, and most of all FUN.

 Membership in this club entitles participants to many additional perks and benefits including handouts and instructional materials, and a free annual luncheon banquet.
 The club meets on Friday afternoons from 1 to 4 p.m. in a second floor computer lab of the Applied Technology Center.
 Free parking is available to club members under the GRCC Applied Technology Center.
 Handicapped parking is also available under the building, with easy access from the parking area to the elevators and on to the lab where club sessions are held.
 Annual membership in the Computer Club is only $50.
 If you are interested in more information or wish to become a member please contact Don VanOeveren at (616) 234-3684.

-Senior Leadership Grand Rapids, now a program of the Area Agency on Aging of Western Michigan, is proud to announce the following 2015 programming:
+Senior Leadership Grand Rapids, now a program of the Area Agency on Aging of Western Michigan.

 The mission of Senior Leadership Grand Rapids is to develop and empower mature adults to assume leadership roles that contribute to the well-being of the community.